 If you're concerned that your child may have other problems, ask for a developmental disability assessment.

 Development means learning new skills as a child gets older.
 These skills allow them to interact with their world, connect emotionally with other people, communicate their needs, and learn to take care of themselves.
 An assessment can help to know if they have a developmental disability that impacts their learning.
-If they do, you will need a doctor's report to show they should qualify for special education services.
+If they do, a doctor's report can help strengthen the case for special education services.
+But the school evaluation will be the final test to see if they qualify.

 Click on the link at the bottom of the page for a helpful fact sheet about talking to your doctor.